Cloud-Soft Japanese Cheesecake That Melts in Your Mouth

 Directions

-• Melt cream cheese, butter, and milk until smooth.
-Let cool slightly.
+• Melt cream cheese, butter, and milk over low heat until smooth.
+Cool slightly.

-• Mix in egg yolks, vanilla, and lemon juice until smooth.
+• Whisk in egg yolks, vanilla, and lemon juice.
+Sift in flour and cornstarch; fold until smooth.

-• Whip egg whites with sugar until soft peaks form.
+• Whip egg whites, adding sugar gradually, until soft peaks form.

-• Pour into pan and bake in water bath until lightly golden and slightly jiggly.
+• Pour into the pan and bake in the water bath until golden on top with a soft jiggle.

 Latest Posts